linode/terraform-provider-linode/docs/resources/instance.md

 * `migration_type` - (Optional) The type of migration to use when updating the type or region of a Linode. (`cold`, `warm`; default `cold`)

+* `upgrade` - (Optional) When initiating a cross DC migration, setting this value to true will also ensure that the Linode is upgraded to the latest generation of hardware that corresponds to your Linode's Type, if any free upgrades are available for it.

 * [`interface`](#interface) - (Optional) A list of network interfaces to be assigned to the Linode on creation.
 If an explicit config or disk is defined, interfaces must be declared in the [`config` block](#configs).

 * `firewall_id` - (Optional) The ID of the Firewall to attach to the instance upon creation. *Changing `firewall_id` forces the creation of a new Linode Instance.*